-- Imnovid[®] is the trade name for pomalidomide. - Pomalidomide is structurally related to thalidomide, which is known to cause severe life-threatening birth defects, therefore pomalidomide is expected to be harmful to the unborn child. - Pomalidomide has been shown to produce birth defects in animals and it is expected to have a similar effect in humans. - Ask your doctor to inform you on which are the effective contraceptive methods that your female partner can use. - You should never share Imnovid[®] with anyone else. - You should always return any unused capsules to the pharmacist for safe disposal as soon as possible. - You should not donate blood during treatment and for 7 days after treatment finishes, this includes dose interruptions. - You should not donate semen or sperm during treatment and for 7 days after treatment finishes, this includes dose interruptions. - If you experience any side effects whilst taking Imnovid[®] you should tell your doctor. - For additional information, please refer to the Patient Leaflet.
+- Imnovid[®] is the trade name for pomalidomide. - Pomalidomide is structurally related to thalidomide, which is known to cause severe life-threatening birth defects, therefore pomalidomide is expected to be harmful to the unborn child. - Pomalidomide has been shown to produce birth defects in animals and it is expected to have a similar effect in humans. - You should never share Imnovid[®] with anyone else. - You should always return any unused capsules to the pharmacist for safe disposal as soon as possible. - You should not donate blood during treatment and for 7 days after treatment finishes, this includes dose interruptions. - If you experience any side effects whilst taking Imnovid[®] you should tell your doctor. - For additional information, please refer to the Patient Leaflet.